 If you are pulling any weeds out of the pavers, try to get to them before they grow too big.
-If they are allowed to grow too large, as you pull them out it will take the gap sand with the root system.
-Preventative spot spraying of the pavers, whilst you are doing the garden is the best way to keep the paving free of weeds.
+If they are allowed to grow too large, as you pull them out it will take the gap sand with the root system. doing the garden is the best way to keep the paving free of weeds.